ionic-team/ionic-site/content/docs/wkwebview/index.md

 **Note**: Core cordova plugins also allow you to reference a file via the `cdvfile://` protocol.
 Unfortunately, we cannot rewrite this path as it is something that gets resolved in native code.
 We suggest that when ever you reference a file, use the full path for rewrites, not `cdvfile://`.

+### App data is not copied over

+Since WKWebView is essentially a new browser, any data that you could have in LocalStorage or IndexDB will not be copied over.
+In this case, migrating data to a native storage mechanism, SQLite, is suggested to make sure that the data will still be available.

 ## Upgrading to WKWebView (UIWebView users only)